 Diaphragm: A dome-shaped rubber cup that is inserted into the vagina.
 It is used with a spermicidal gel or cream to cover the opening to the cervix to prevent sperm from entering the uterus.

-- Note: It does not protect against sexually transmitted infections.
+- Note: It does not protect against sexually transmitted infections (STIs).

 Double Bagging: Using two condoms, at the same time, instead of one.

-- Note: Using two condoms doesn’t provide any extra safety.
+- Note: Using two condoms doesn’t provide any extra protection.
 In fact, both condoms are likely to tear from the friction of rubbing together.

 Douching: The rinsing of the inside of the vagina, usually with an over-the-counter product labeled for this purpose.

-- Note: Douching is not medically necessary and is not recommended.
+- Note: Douching is medically unnecessary and is not recommended.
 Some people think that douching right after unprotected vaginal intercourse can help reduce the chances of pregnancy; it cannot.
 It can actually increase the risk for vaginal infections.